 By Julie Leonard

-In addition, a number of other awards were presented to Wake Forest faculty during the convocation ceremony.
+In addition, awards were presented to a number of Wake Forest faculty.

-Mary M. Dalton, visiting assistant professor of communication, was awarded the Kulynych Family Omicron Delta Kappa Award for Contribution to Student Life.
-Gordon E. McCray, assistant professor of business and accountancy, was awarded the Reid-Doyle Prize for Excellence in Teaching.
-S. Bruce King, assistant professor of chemistry, received the Award for Excellence in Research.
-Michael K. Curtis, professor of law, was presented the Joseph Branch Excellence in Teaching Award.
-B. Ram Baliga, the John B. McKinnon Professor of Management, was presented the Kienzle Teaching Award.
+Robert H. Evans, associate professor of education, was awarded the Kulynych Family Omicron Delta Kappa Award for Contribution to Student Life.
+Jeffrey D. Lerner, assistant professor of history, was awarded the Reid-Doyle Prize for Excellence in Teaching.
+Peter H. Brubaker, associate professor of health and exercise science and director of the Wake Forest Cardiac Rehabilitation Program, received the Award for Excellence in Research.
+Joel S. Newman, professor of law, was presented the Joseph Branch Excellence in Teaching Award.

 Taylor was also honored at the formal dedication of the Student Health Service’s new facility following convocation.
 The George C. Mackie Student Health Center, located in Reynolds Gymnasium, opened in January.

 Mackie served as Wake Forest’s physician until it moved to Winston-Salem in 1956.
 He earned a bachelor of arts degree in 1924 and a bachelor of science in medicine in 1926 from Wake Forest.
 Mackie remained in the town of Wake Forest as physician for the Southeastern Baptist Theological Seminary until his death in 1970.

 The center features a wellness center named in honor of Taylor, and a conference room named in honor of the late Dr. Paul Garrison.
 Garrison, a 1947 graduate of Wake Forest, was the first director of the Student Health Service on the Winston-Salem campus.
 Garrison served as director from 1962 until 1967.

 Portraits of Taylor, Mackie and Garrison were hung in the new center as part of the dedication.